Saturday, November 4, 2017

 I had more contractions on October 5th, 10th, 16th, and 17th.
 (On the 10th, my contractions started a little after 10:00 pm, and one of our smoke detectors started going off around 11:00.
 I got out of bed to see what was happening.
 I only had a few more contractions, and I cried as I got back in bed because I knew that the baby wasn’t coming that night.
 I woke up the next morning and cried some more.
 There was so much crying.)

-On October 16th, I scheduled a Biophysical Profile for 7:30 pm on the 19th.
-I made the appointment as far out as I could hoping to have the baby before the 19th so that I could cancel the appointment.
-I went to Dr. Frisch on the 17th and the 18th.
-On the 19th, I had an appointment with Lori at 10:00.
+On October 16th, I scheduled a Biophysical Profile for 7:30 pm at the end of the week.
+I made the appointment as far out as I could hoping to have the baby before then so that I could cancel the appointment.
+I went to Dr. Frisch two days in a row.
+At the end of the week, I had an appointment with Lori at 10:00.
 As we talked, I shared how the contractions in October always started when I was lying on my right side.
 Even if they lasted for an hour or longer, I would only have a few more once I got up and started moving.
-Lori wondered if the baby had a hand tucked under his or her chin, making it difficult to engage the pelvis.
+Lori wondered if the baby had a hand tucked under the chin, making it difficult to engage the pelvis.
 A little bit later, Lori examined me.
 I was dilated 5 centimeters, and she could feel the baby’s head.
 She let me know that my body was ready if I wanted to go ahead and drink the castor oil smoothie Thursday instead of waiting until the next day.
 I didn’t even think twice about it.
 I told her I would have Stephen come home and drink the smoothie that afternoon.

 As soon as Lori left, I called Stephen at work and told him the ingredients to pick up on his way home.
 He also bought me a delicious salad from Chick-fil-A to eat prior to drinking the smoothie.
 As soon as he got home, I scarfed down my lunch and then mixed the smoothie.
 I had to drink it in 10 minutes or less, and even though the first few sips were shockingly tasty, chugging what remained was quite difficult.
 I took the last sip at 2:08 and texted Lori to let her know.